-The CSU team partners with the United States Geological Service and is one of three programs—out of a total of 13—that is affiliated with a university.
+The CSU team partners with the United States Geological Survey and is one of three programs—out of a total of 13—that is affiliated with a university.
 It was also the first university-based DEVELOP location to partner with a federal agency, West said.

 Led by Darin Schulte, graduate student at the University of Denver, the team analyzed satellite images, building on previous cheatgrass research spearheaded by West.

 “It wasn’t feasible to survey the locations by hand, which is part of the reason for using the remote sensing data as an approach to monitor where the cheatgrass is,” Schulte said.

 Findings from the team’s research will help the Wyoming State Forestry Division decide how much herbicide they will need to purchase, and where to apply it, to destroy the invasive plant species.
 The team’s partners — and anyone, really — can also use the CSU team’s maps in grant proposals, to help secure funding for cheatgrass management.

 “That’s something that we all recognize when we start to work with land management agencies, the importance of resources and the ability to do things they’d like to do to manage lands,” West said.